Comparing 15 Popular Soundproofing Materials

 Disadvantages

-Resilient channels are ideal for:
+Resilient sound channels are ideal for:

 Damping compound is a viscoelastic compound that contains something called a “polymeric formula” that converts sound waves into heat.
 Damping compound does not act as a sound blocker, sound absorber, or sound diffuser—instead, it acts as a sound damping system when applied between two layers of any firm soundproofing material, such as drywall, mass-loaded vinyl, plywood, cement board, or other common building materials.